rebeccamurphy/fizzbuzz/README.md

 # fizzbuzz
-To run open a terminal in the fizz-buzz-kenzan directory then run:
+To run clone repo then open a terminal in the fizzbuzz directory then run:

 java -jar FizzBuzz.jar